Skip to content

 Sampling Bounds

 The bake only processes geometry inside this volume.
-Use the Snap Bounds To Scene button to fit it automatically around all enabled colliders matching the Walkable or Unwalkable masks, or set Center and Size manually.
+Use the Snap Bounds To Scene button to fit it automatically around all enabled colliders matching the Walkable or Unwalkable masks, or set Bounds Center and Bounds Size manually.

 Field What it does

-Center World-space center of the bake volume.
+Bounds Center World-space center of the bake volume.

-Size World-space extents of the bake volume.
+Bounds Size World-space extents of the bake volume.

 Bounds Source Optional.
 When set, Snap Bounds To Scene fits the footprint around only the colliders under this object and its children.
 Leave empty to fit every matching collider in the scene.